-A magnificent pair of Prunus serrulata ‘Shogetsu’ frames the north end of Osborne Garden, greeting visitors who enter by the Eastern Parkway entrance.
-Other cultivars found on the north end of Osborne Garden include P. ‘Shirotae’, P. ‘Hatazakura’, P. ‘Kanzan’, and P. ‘Takasago.’
+A magnificent pair of Prunus ‘Shogetsu’ frames the north end of Osborne Garden, greeting visitors who enter by the Eastern Parkway entrance.
+Other cultivars found on the north end of Osborne Garden include P. ‘Shirotae’, P. ‘Hatazakura’, P. ‘Kanzan’, and P. ‘Takasago’.

 Plant Family Collection

 BBG’s Bonsai Collection includes about a dozen cherry trees, which are displayed when they are in bloom.
-You’ll also find cherries planted on the Overlook slope, along Washington Avenue, at the Washington Avenue Entrance (across from the Gift Shop) and near the Fragrance Garden.
+You’ll also find cherries planted on the Overlook slope, along Washington Avenue, at the Washington Avenue entrance (across from the Garden Shop) and near the Fragrance Garden.